UnfamousThomas/WAD23/hw1.md

 - Use a Child Selector (e.g., div > p)
 - Use an Adjacent Sibling Selector (e.g., div + p)
 - Use a General Sibling Selector (e.g., div ~ p)
-Note: use the toggle device toolbar to see how the pages look on a screen and on a cellphone